CaraZhou2023/Cara-s_Portfolio/README.md

+Please click the title to visit the project's repository page.

 ## [1. \[R\] Analysis of the Visual Style Impact on Pets Donation’s Willingness](https://github.com/CaraZhou2023/Analysis-of-Email-Visual-Style-Impact.git) | April 2024
 This project is to evaluate the effectiveness of different visual styles of emails for animal shelter donations and provide insights for animal shelter's marketing strategies.